merwin-asm/pyTUI/README.md

 # pyTUI
 TUI - Terminal User Interface | Python modules to code UI's for terminal!

+# Note :
+  - Could change your terminal size and font etc, If it didnt change back automatically after the code exit , then make sure you know how to revert it back.

+  - Only for linux

 `Make tabs , inputfields , inputbar , render video , have a videoplayer ,render image, render 2D objects, render 3D Objects, select files, and more...`